mhornstein/Tabular-Data-Science-Final-Project/README.md

 * Required Python libraries listed in the **requirements.txt** file and can be installed via the `pip install -r` command.

+* Required Python libraries that are required but seen in class can be found in the **requirements_from_class.txt** file.
+When needed, can be installed via the `pip install -r` command as well.

 ## Tests
 The code and notebooks were tested in the environments: